 5. Logos/Signature/Graphics: Promote your business or any of your cool projects

 Our goal is to automatically produce a mask to extract the foreground object from the image.
 There are two main challenges in doing this:

 While detecting the foreground object is easy for a human, it is not so for a computer.
-In this post we focus our attention on the second challenge and leave this one for a future blog post.
+We focus on the second challenge in this post and leave this one for a future blog post.

-A common approach to generating a mask is a technique called image segmentation which assigns a binary value, a YES or a NO, to every pixel in an image to indicate if that pixel belong to the subject or not.
-Then, this mask can be used to extract the object as shown below.
+A common approach to generating a mask is a technique called image segmentation, which assigns a binary value, a YES or a NO, to every pixel in an image to indicate if that pixel belongs to the subject.
+Then, this mask can be used to extract the object, as shown below.

-In such a case, what we we need is a transparency mask or alpha matte for proper extraction as that shown below.
+In such a case, what we need is a transparency mask or alpha matte for proper extraction, as shown below.
 Such a mask can completely separate foreground and background elements, even at places where they deeply interact.

 - Color decontamination

 Consider the below example to illustrate how slightly different masks can cause significant visual differences in composition.
 The top image is the original image which has a stuffed toy on a bright blue background.
 Shown below it in the first column are two masks generated by two different algorithms.
 The masks look very similar; however, when the extraction is done using the first, the blue light is still partially visible on the subject's hair, as shown in the second column.